Managing Clinical Knowledge for Healthcare Improvement

 - AMA American Medical Association (www.ama.org)

-As the large baby-boom population ages and people remain active later in life, there will be increased demand for health care services.
-Skilled health care managers are needed in a variety of health care settings across the continuum of care as well as the continuum of the lifespan.
+As the large baby-boom population ages and people remain active later in life, there will be increased demand for clinical healthcare services.
+Skilled healthcare operations managers are needed in a variety of clinical healthcare settings across the continuum of care and the continuum of the lifespan.

-According to Burning Glass, from May 2017 to May 2018, these high-demand, high-paying metro areas were seeking clinical operations and health care managers with a bachelor’s degree:
+According to Burning Glass, from May 2017 to May 2018, employers in high-paying metro areas were seeking clinical operations and health care managers with a bachelor’s degree:

 To apply for the BSHS in Clinical Operations and Healthcare Management, you’ll need: